 Tip 2: Keep your answer short but don’t miss out on any important point.

 “According to the PMBOK guide, the project is a temporary task that produces unique results.
 On the other hand, a program is a set of similar projects collectively coordinated.
 While the portfolio is a collection of programs, projects, and sub-portfolio, managed as one to achieve the set objectives.”

 13. Are You Aware Of The Fishbone Diagram And Its Application?

 Another technical question to assess your project management skills.

-Tip 1: Define what Fishbone Diagram is in few words.
+Tip 1: Define what Fishbone Diagram is in a few words.

 Tip 2: Explain its applications in clear words.

-“Fishbone Diagram is a technique to investigate problems in a project management system and resolve it.
-It helps in identifying the issue, pinout the major factors causing the problem, and find efficient solutions.”
+“Fishbone Diagram is a technique to investigate problems in a project management system and resolve them.
+It helps in identifying the issue, pin out the major factors causing the problem, and find efficient solutions.”

 14. What Do You Think Is The Most Essential Skill For A Project Manager To Have And Why?